MS in Counseling Accreditation

 Minnesota State University Moorhead’s graduate program in Counseling and Student Affairs has specialized accreditation from the Council for the Accreditation of Counseling and Related Educational Programs (CACREP).
 The specialized accreditation is granted by CACREP which is an accrediting body recognized by the Council for Higher Education Accreditation.
 The program offers two CACREP accredited emphases: Clinical Mental Health Counseling and School Counseling (K-12).

 Since 1965, the Counseling Masters Program (CNSA) program at Minnesota State University Moorhead (MSUM) has been educating and preparing high quality counselors, educators and student affairs professionals.
 Since becoming a CACREP accredited program, the University has offered a high-caliber curriculum and professional preparation standards to meet the critical need for counseling professionals across the northern midwestern states.
-Approximately 40 students are currently enrolled in the graduate degree program.
+Approximately 35 students are currently enrolled in the graduate degree program.
 Courses are offered after 4:30 PM in a variety of delivery formats, including online, hybrid, and face-to-face class periods.
-Last year, there were 27 graduates from the CNSA program.
-This included a total of 9 School Counseling students, 14 Clinical Mental Health Counseling students, and 4 Student Affairs College Counseling students.
+Last year, there were 20 graduates from the Counseling Masters program.
+This included a total of 11 School Counseling students, 9 Clinical Mental Health Counseling students.

 Our graduates continue to excel on licensing examinations, including the Counselor Preparation Comprehensive Examination (CPCE) and the National Counselor Examination (NCE).
 100% of students passed the NCE and 100% of students received passing scores on the CPCE.
-Our current students have demonstrated a professional counselor identity through active participation in recognized and funded student organizations such as our Alpha Chapter of Chi Sigma Iota (CSI) and the Counseling and Student Affairs Organization (CSAO).
-Professional counselor identity was further enhanced through community advocacy projects, participation at the MSUM Student Academic Conference, attendance at the American Counseling Association (ACA) national conference, and service to the community through volunteering in local mental health and substance abuse awareness events.
+Our current students have demonstrated a professional counselor identity through active participation in recognized and funded student organizations such as our Alpha Chapter of Chi Sigma Iota (CSI) and the Counseling Student Organization (CSO).
+Professional counselor identity was further enhanced through community advocacy projects, participation at the MSUM Student Academic Conference, attendance at the Minnesota School Counseling Conference (MSCA) and North Dakota Counseling Association state conference (NDCA) and service to the community through volunteering in local mental health and substance abuse awareness events.

 Minnesota State University Moorhead has been approved by the State of Minnesota to participate in the National Council for State Authorization Reciprocity Agreements.
 NC-SARA is a voluntary, regional approach to state oversight of postsecondary distance education.